J-Dufour/outstem-technical-interview/README.md

         "review_id": integer,
-        "sentiment": string, one of (delighted, happy, sad, angry), "store": string, one of (Kanata, Orleans,  Downtown, Sandy Hill, and The Glebe), "date": string in the format YYYY-MM-DD
+        "sentiment": string, one of (delighted, happy, sad, angry), "store": string, one of (Kanata, Orleans,  Downtown, Sandy Hill, and The Glebe), "date": string in the format YYYY-MM-DD,
+        "message": string
     },
     ...
 ]